tgenman/STEM_vault/notes/thinking/Focusing.md

 ==Yet a sketch can nevertheless be more or less accurate.
 It can be a good fit for the photograph—a true match.
 You could have a sketch of very high quality that just isn’t the same face.==

-==It’s that sense of correspondence that we’re looking for, when we do Focusing.== [[👤Gendlin, Eugene T.|Gendlin]] often uses the word ==resonance—does the word or phrase that you just used resonate with the felt sense?== Are they a good match for each other?
+==It’s that sense of correspondence that we’re looking for, when we do Focusing.== Gendlin often uses the word ==resonance—does the word or phrase that you just used resonate with the felt sense?== Are they a good match for each other?

 ==Often, your first attempt at a handle will not resonate at all==.
 Let’s imagine that you’re focusing on something that’s been bothering you about your relationship with your romantic partner, and this has manifested itself in a felt sense of hot, slightly nauseous tightness in your chest.